yuan-alex/yuan-alex/README.md

 ### Hi there 👋

 - student at the University of Waterloo
-- front-end engineering intern at Faire.
+- former front-end engineering intern at Faire